 You skin predominantly acts to protect, regulate and provide sensation.
 Being the largest organ, is it any wonder that it comes under attack, day in day out and at times looks dull and lifeless?

-Everyday it is trying to protect your body from daily dirt, pollution, free radicals and sun damage, as well as quickly trying to repair any damage overnight, ready for the next day.
+Every day it is trying to protect your body from daily dirt, pollution, free radicals and sun damage, as well as quickly trying to repair any damage overnight, ready for the next day.

 Therefore a skincare routine is so important to help not only protect your skin further, keep it clean and allow ingredients to help boost cell turnover in their renewal process.
-A skincare regimen will also help treat any concerns you may have including; acne, anti aging, redness, skin pigmentation and many others too.
+A skincare regimen will also help treat any concerns you may have including; acne, anti-ageing, redness, skin pigmentation and many others too.

 It is vital to get the right skincare products for your skin type.
-For example, a face wash maybe too drying for dry and sensitive skins, yet is perfect for oily skin types.
+For example, a face wash may be too drying for dry and sensitive skins, yet is perfect for oily skin types.
 You’ll also need to look out for products designed for your skin concerns too.

-For instance if you have spots or acne, then the products you’ll use will most likely have Witch Hazel, Tea Tree Oil or Salicylic Acid to help treat them.
+For instance, if you have spots or acne, then the products you’ll use will most likely have Witch Hazel, Tea Tree Oil or Salicylic Acid to help treat them.
 Whereas those with sensitive skin will find that these ingredients may be too harsh on their skin and could be irritable.

 An everyday skincare routine should follow the below steps;

 A cleanser comes in different forms – face washes, foaming cleansers, cleansing milk, cream cleanser etc, and is used to clean the skin.
 To find out which cleanser is better for your skin type, take a look at our article – Cleansing Milk vs Face Wash.